Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/04-quantification.md

 ## Generate the gene expression matrix of raw read counts

 The final step in the pre-processing of RNA-seq data for differential expression analysis is to concatenate your read counts into a gene expression matrix that contains the counts from all your samples.
-We will do this at the command line, however there are also ways to directly read the output of programs like htseq-count and RSEM directly into R without concatenating them into a matrix before hand (discussed on day2).
+We will do this at the command line, however there are also ways to directly read the output of programs like `htseq-count` and `RSEM` directly into R without concatenating them into a matrix before hand (discussed on Day-2).

 ![](../figures/ge-matrix.png)